larkben/ralphbuilder-july-submission/README.md

-# alephium-dao
+# alephium-lend
-a proper dao on alephium
+a lending protocol on alephium